America's Historic Towns and Oldest Places

 * Thomas Mundy Peterson of Perth Amboy, New Jersey was the first African-American to vote in an election.
 His vote was cast on March 31, 1870.
 Peterson voted in a local election held at Perth Amboy City Hall.
 Our photos of Perth Amboy City Hall.

 * In 1662, Hartford, CT (30 years before the infamous Salem witch trials) the first ever witch trials took place, resulting in seven total trials and four executions.
-Witchcraft was one of 12 capital crimes decreed by Connecticut’s colonial government in 1642.
+The executions included Alse Young being the first recorded instance of execution for witchcraft in American history.
+The first Witchcraft was one of 12 capital crimes decreed by Connecticut’s colonial government in 1642.
 Photos of our Hartford, CT visit.